-Find out how to structure your claim for benefits to New Zealand.
+Find out how to structure benefit claims.

-- A factor is relevant to the investment;
+- a factor is relevant to the investment

 If a factor is not relevant, state ‘not relevant’ and briefly explain why, for example:

-‘This factor is not relevant as the land does not contain any areas of vegetation or habitats of indigenous fauna’ as is evidenced in the aerial photos provided at Appendix X.
+‘This factor is not relevant as the land does not contain any areas of vegetation or habitats of indigenous fauna’ as is evidenced in the aerial photos provided at Appendix X'.

 If you have identified a factor as not being relevant to the overseas investment, do not make long submissions about a vaguely related matter.

 - Review the guidance for the factor and fully address each of the points in the 'Making a claim' section.

 - Provide specific evidence to support your claim.